Southern Connecticut State University

 Description

-Kohler Ronan’s project scope included comprehensive mechanical, electrical, plumbing, fire protection, and technology design systems.
+Kohler Ronan’s project scope included comprehensive MEP/FP and energy analysis services.
 As Southern Connecticut State University strives to be among the most environmentally responsible colleges in the US, it is extremely important to the university that this project continue on a path of environmental stewardship.
-From a building systems perspective, the goal of project is to achieve net-zero energy consumption, specifically aiming for an Energy Use Intensity (EUI) figure of 38.
-Helping to achieve this goal, our team is designing the most efficient MEP systems for the building, including a geothermal heat pump system with Variable Air Volume (VAV) air handling units.
+From a building systems perspective, the goal of the project was to achieve net-zero energy consumption, specifically aiming for a low energy use intensity (EUI) target.
+Kohler Ronan created adaptive models that were tested for multiple parameters to achieve the projects high-efficiency target.
+Collaborating with architects, MEP engineers, and lightings designers, the iterative energy analysis process allowed us to determine solutions from a climatological, financial, and carbon reduction perspective.

 Details